 How do you measure the success of an enrollment marketing campaign?
 The obvious answer is, “How many enrollments did we get?” and while that may be the ultimate goal, there are several other metrics to consider.
 A typical student enrollment journey involves multiple touchpoints including search, PPC ads, social media posts, and email campaigns.
 This path generates a ton of actionable data.

-Used smartly, data helps you justify your marketing efforts and prove the value of marketing to your stakeholders.
+Used smartly, data helps higher education marketing professionals justify marketing efforts and prove the value of marketing to the stakeholders.
 However, it can be difficult to decide which metrics to focus on and a common mistake is to measure activity, not results.
 Anything that doesn’t translate into new inquiries, enrollments, or overall profit, we refer to as a soft goal.
 While these data points – including social media followers, page views, or comments – may look impressive on the paper, they are not hard goals that drive the business forward.